heatcheck30/portfolio/readme.md

 ```
 function myCoolThing() {
-	// here is the code to do something really cool!
+Updated the weather api to update the city name to proper spelling/formatting
 ```

 ## Issues and Resolutions

- Use this section to list of all major issues encountered and their resolution.